Kvadratni/claude-rpg/MAP_TEMPLATE_SYSTEM.md

 ## Conclusion

-The map template system provides a powerful, flexible foundation for world design in Claude RPG.
+The map template system provides a powerful, flexible foundation for world design in Goose RPG.
 It combines the precision of hand-crafted design with the efficiency of automated generation, supporting maps of virtually any size while maintaining excellent performance and gameplay quality.

 The system is **not bound to fixed sizes** and can accommodate everything from small dungeon rooms to massive overworld maps, limited primarily by practical considerations rather than technical constraints.